-Any gains and losses that arise on the derecognition of the asset are credited or debited to the Financing and Investment Income and Expenditure line in the Comprehensive Income and Expenditure Statement.
+Any gains and losses that arise on the derecognition of the asset are credited or debited to the Financing and Investment Income and Expenditure line within the Surplus or Deficit on the Provision of Services in the Comprehensive Income and Expenditure Statement.

-Fair Value through Other Comprehensive Income
+Financial Assets measured at Fair Value through Other Comprehensive Income

 Financial assets that are measured at FVOCI are recognised on the Balance Sheet when the Authority becomes a party to the contractual provisions of a financial instrument and are initially measured and carried at fair value.
-Fair value gains and losses are recognised as they arise in other comprehensive income.
+Fair value gains and losses are recognised as they arise in Other Comprehensive Income and Expenditure.